grow-assistant/sales-assistant/docs/templates/management_companies/fb_manager_initial_outreach_2.md

 We’re looking for a management group to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
 At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

 Let's discuss how Swoop could enhance operations and revenue potential across your properties.
-Would you have time to explore this opportunity for [ClubName]?
+Would you have time to explore this opportunity for [company_short_name]?